 DEALSTREETASIA.COM — The white tents, metal detectors, and red queue stanchions stood ready for the crowds that were expected to come through for the widely-anticipated Singapore Airshow this week.
 Yet, this year, there were far more people manning the security checkpoints than there were attendees.

 The biennial event has typically attracted hundreds of industry players, and tens of thousands of trade visitors, from around the world each time.
 Billions of dollars worth of deals – from aircraft orders to services agreements – are inked at the event.
 But the outbreak of Covid-19, which causes severe pneumonia and has killed more than 1,300 people, put paid to all expectations of this year’s event.

-Singapore is seemingly hardest-hit by the virus outside of China, Hong Kong and Macau, with 67 confirmed infections as of Feb 14.
-But across Southeast Asia, meetings, conferences, and trade shows have been cancelled or postponed, as authorities discourage large scale gatherings in a bid to contain the virus spread.
-Indeed, what was a mundane meeting of gas meter executives at the Grand Hyatt hotel in Singapore resulted in the coronavirus being spread to five countries.
+Singapore is seemingly hardest hit by the virus outside of China, Hong Kong, and Macau, with 67 confirmed infections as of Feb 14.
+But across Southeast Asia, meetings, conferences, and trade shows have been canceled or postponed, as authorities discourage large-scale gatherings in a bid to contain the virus's spread.
+Indeed, what was a mundane meeting of gas meter executives at the Grand Hyatt hotel in Singapore resulted in the coronavirus being spread to five countries?

 The human cost is severe and climbing.
 The virus outbreak is also putting billions of dollars worth of business in jeopardy.

 “It does affect investment activity in an already fragile economic climate,” venture capital firm TNB Aura’s co-founder and managing partner Vicknesh R Pillay told DealStreetAsia.